 Before a patient even meets you, or assess your skills as a doctor, they will be judging you by something else: your environment.
 The success of your practice is directly related to the quality of your space.
 The lobby is the first impression of the environment you have created.

 There is no magic formula for developing an ideal lobby space.
 Sure you can spend a ton of money on fancy chairs, or adjust the lighting “just so” but there are a few important things that you may not have thought of.

 Build an efficient and effective floor plan and flow

 Form follows function.
+Like the alignment of a spine, your floor plan affects the way you and your staff function in a space.
 The most important element of your space is efficiency and ease of use.
 It doesn’t matter how beautiful your cushioned chairs and sofas in the lobby are, if they impede movement or make the room feel crowded.